Wildpeppers/Wildpeppers-Android/README.md

 It originates from [probelalkhan/wallpaper-app-admin](https://github.com/probelalkhan/wallpaper-app-admin).

 ## Name Meaning
-Wildpeppers wallpapers adopts the [Lawnchair launcher](github.com/LawnchairLauncher)'s naming approach, just like ["Emulair emulator"](github.com/Emulair) does, therefore the name is nothing more than a homophone for the kind of software that Wildpeppers is (a wallpapers downloading app).
+Wildpeppers wallpapers adopts the [Lawnchair launcher](https://github.com/LawnchairLauncher/)'s naming approach, just like [Emulair emulator](https://github.com/Emulair) does, therefore the name is nothing more than a homophone for the kind of software that Wildpeppers is (a wallpapers downloading app).

 ## Disclaimer
 The project doesn't work properly and it's not actually available on Google Play ://.
 Lawnchair is not associated with Wildpeppers.